dakovisuals/CytosColorManager/README.md

 **Step 3:** open browser's console (usually shortcut "F12"), paste the code and click "Enter".
 Here we go!!

 >*If you're pasting the code into the console for the 1st time, then 1st you need to write "allow pasting".*

->After trying out the user script for a while, please, leave some feedback <333